August 11, 2020 5 min read

 If you have ever been pregnant, or you have heard pregnant women talking about how they can't change the litter in a cat box, then you know a little something about toxoplasmosis.
 It is a disease that starts in rodents, migrates to hunting cats, and finally ends up in humans when humans clean litter boxes of infected cats.
 The cat is the intermediate host for the toxoplasmosis between rats and humans and the disease can cause serious health risks to pregnant women and lethal risks to an unborn baby.

 Women who have cats at home are often tested during pregnancy to make sure that they have not contracted toxoplasmosis from their cats.
 Yet the best way to prevent it is to not allow cats to hunt rodents at all and kill the rodents as quickly as you can.
-There are some excellent and humane traps available on the market for just that purpose.
+There are some excellent and quick-kill traps available on the market for just that purpose.

 You should also know that dogs are rarely carriers of this disease, and even if they do have it, you would never know it.
 Given that most dog owners do not scoop dog feces with their bare hands, the risk is particularly low for dog owners contracting toxoplasmosis from their canine friends.

 Even though this sounds like a made-up illness, it isn't.
 If you stop to think of all the vile stuff rats eat and that their mouths are essentially rotting garbage disposals, you can understand why a bite from a rat can cause quite a nasty, fever-producing infection.
 If you are lucky, the rat isn't hoarding nasty bacteria in its mouth that can cause rat bite fever.
 If your cat or dog isn't so lucky, it may require treatment to eliminate the bacteria from the bite wound(s) and the body.